-Resource owners supplying self-scheduled Regulation are credited based on the hourly Regulation Market Capability Clearing Price (RMCCP) and Regulation Market Performance Clearing Price (RMPCP) for each MW of Regulation supplied, with consideration of the resource's Regulation performance, and benefits to system control.
-Resource owners supplying pool-scheduled Regulation are credited for each Regulation MW at the higher of the hourly Regulation Market Performance and Capability Clearing Prices, with consideration of the resource's Regulation performance, and benefits to system control or their Regulation offer price (plus real-time opportunity cost including shoulder hours' lost opportunity costs, for generating resources).
-Regulation buyers are charged the hourly Regulation Market Capability Clearing Price (RMCCP) and Regulation Market Performance
+Resource owners supplying self-scheduled Regulation are credited based on the hourly Regulation Market Capability Clearing Price (RMCCP) and Regulation Market Performance Clearing Price (RMPCP) for each MW of Regulation supplied, with consideration of the resource's Regulation performance, and where applicable, the ratio between the requested mileage for the regulation dispatch signal assigned to the resource and the mileage for the traditional regulation signal (mileage ratio).
+Resource owners supplying pool-scheduled Regulation are credited for each Regulation MW at the higher of the hourly Regulation

-Clearing Price (RMPCP) plus their percentage share of any Regulation provider's unrecovered costs over and above their total Regulation Clearing Price credits.
+Market Performance and Capability Clearing Prices, with consideration of the resource's Regulation performance, and where applicable the mileage ratio, or their Regulation offer price (plus real-time opportunity cost including shoulder hours' lost opportunity costs, for generating resources).
+Regulation buyers are charged the hourly Regulation Market Capability Clearing Price (RMCCP) and Regulation Market Performance Clearing Price (RMPCP) plus their percentage share of any Regulation provider's unrecovered costs over and above their total Regulation Clearing Price credits.